-Current uniform requirements are detailed in the Uniform Price List.
+Current uniform requirements are detailed in the Uniform Price List which can be found on the School website.

 Sports Uniform for Competition

 Students representing the School in school sports teams need to wear appropriate uniform as advised by the person in charge of the activity.
 Generally, this will be the standard sports uniform.